 Definition of Joint Petitions in Nevada

-- division of Nevada community property
+- division of community property

 - division of liabilities and debts

-- child custody in Nevada and visitation in Nevada
+- child custody and visitation

-- child support in Nevada
+- child support

-- pet custody in Nevada
+- pet custody

 - responsibility for paying various expenses for children, including health insurance

 - legal name changes (such as reclaiming a maiden name)

 Family Court judges usually prefer uncontested divorces to contested ones.
 They generally believe that you are in a better position to make decisions about your money and property, and they would rather not get involved in your private affairs.